chocolate walnut and sour cherry cake

-4. Carefully fold whites into the chocolate mixture, alternating with nuts and flour
+4. Carefully fold whites into the chocolate mixture, alternating with nuts.

-6. Spoon chocolate mixture into tin, smooth it down
+5. Spoon chocolate mixture into baking tin, smooth it down.

-8. Bake in medium oven, 180 degrees, for 30 minutes.
-Less if it’s fan forced; test by inserting a toothpick, which should come out dry, with a few crumbs sticking to it.
+8. Bake for 30 minutes.
+Less if it’s fan forced; test by inserting a toothpick.
+It should come out dry, with a few crumbs sticking to it.